Nayak-Aishwary/java-challenge/readme.md

 - **User Authentication**: Secure your API with basic authentication.
 Users and roles are stored in a database.

-- **User Management**: Manage user accounts, including registration and user profile management.
+- **User Management**: Admin role can manage user accounts, including registration and user profile management.

 - **Role-Based Access Control**: Assign roles to users to control their access to specific API endpoints.